 Video by: Lyubov Matyunina & Konstantin Guz

 What the audiences hears is a layered composition developed with composer Bill Thompson that simulates for the human ear, the mating behaviour of the mosquito.
 The sound we hear when a mosquito is buzzing around our ears is in fact these tiny insects adjusting their wing beats, and this is also their love song.
 They adjust the frequency of their wings so that they can synchronise and couple in mid air with others.
+Scientific recording of the Aedes aegypti were used to create the underlying frequencies.

 Through our research into the subject, we acknowledge that we can celebrate the human made mosquito as a biomedical advance that halts the spread of deadly pathogens as disease.
 Nonetheless, we were also made aware that this happens through the planned local extinction of a species for which we have little emotional attachment, except perhaps fear and loathing.
+There are good reasons for this, the mosquito is our apex predator.
+But our concern lies around those expressed by Rachel Carson in Silent Spring, a book published in 1962, that traces the molecular impact of agro-business on all life.
+Our concern extends this work, and of colleagues such as Critical Art Ensemble, in creating a work that speaks to insect collapse and habitat loss across the world, due to the use of poorly or unregulated agricultural or biomedical advances.

 The work was created by Office of Experiments, led by Neal White, working with Engineer Erik Kearney, and composer Bill Thompson.
 Our sincere thanks to our installer on the ground, Sjoerd, to Alice and to all those involved in the academic, electronics and sound research, and to the festival and zone2source for commissioning the work in the first place.